bmehder/sparkle/resources/articles/sparkle-press-release.md

 - **Beads, not components** — Composable units of behavior, not code tombs
 - **Explicit render functions** — You write them.
 You control them.
 You suffer or thrive accordingly
 - **update() that updates** — No proxies.
 No hooks.
 Just a function
-- **Reactive rendering via Slank** — No VDOM, just signals and effects
+- **Reactive rendering via Blink** — No VDOM, just signals and effects
 - **No build step** — Because we have nothing to prove
 - **100% JavaScript** — The good kind.
 The kind you can actually open and read